Galaxy morphologies at cosmic noon with JWST: A foundation for exploring gas transport with bars and spiral arms: Visual classifications of morphology

 Within each category, we also included an option to identify the presence of companion galaxies as well as a strongly lensed system, identified by the presence of arcs, or rings of a background object gravitationally lensed by the foreground galaxy.
-For galaxies classified as disks, we also noted the presence or not of five non-exclusive morphological features labelled ``Spiral'', ``Bar'', ``Bulge'', ``Clumpy'', and ``Edge-on'', several of which may be present in a given galaxy.
-Figure \ref{fig: Classification scheme} provides an overview of the classification scheme, showcasing the main categories and representative examples of each category and subcategory with colour composite images.
-These images were generated using \textsc{trilogy} \citep{Coe_2012}, with filter groupings carefully selected to enhance the visibility of key galaxy features.
-Specifically, shorter-wavelength filters were assigned to blue, longer-wavelength filters to red, and intermediate-wavelength filters to green, ensuring a balanced colour representation.
-An equal number of filters (where possible) were distributed across the RGB channels to maintain consistency in the visualization. \footnote{The individual images used to generate the colour composites were not PSF-matched.
-While variations in PSF size exist across filters, the impact on the colour images is generally minor, as the broad structural features of galaxies remain visually consistent.
+For galaxies classified as disks, we also noted the presence or not of five non-exclusive morphological features labeled Spiral, Bar, Bulge, Clumpy, and Edge-on, several of which may be present in a given galaxy.
+Figure \ref{fig: galclass example} shows an example of \texttt{GalClass} for a spiral galaxy, and Figure \ref{fig: Classification scheme} provides an overview of the classification scheme, showcasing the main categories and representative examples of each category and subcategory with color composite images.
+These images were generated using \textsc{trilogy} \citep{Coe_2012}, using filter groupings carefully selected to enhance the visibility of key galaxy features.
+Specifically, shorter-wavelength filters were assigned to blue, longer-wavelength filters to red, and intermediate-wavelength filters to green, ensuring a balanced color representation.
+An equal number of filters (where possible) were distributed across the RGB channels to maintain consistency in the visualization. \footnote{The individual images used to generate the color composites were not PSF-matched.
+While variations in PSF size exist across filters, the impact on the color images is generally minor, as the broad structural features of galaxies remain visually consistent.
 Moreover, these images are intended solely for visual representation of the sample, and no quantitative measurements are derived from them.}

-The final classification was determined based on a consensus threshold, requiring at least 4 out of 6 expert votes for a category assignment.
-We emphasize that galaxies failing to meet this threshold for any category remain unclassified, which is distinct from the ``Undefined'' category, as the latter represents galaxies with inherently disordered shapes or non-coherent structures, and is thus a category on its own.
+The final classification was determined based on a consensus threshold, requiring at least four out of six expert votes for a category assignment.
+We emphasize that galaxies failing to meet this threshold for any category remain unclassified, which is distinct from the ``Undefined'' category, as the latter represents galaxies that have inherently disordered shapes or noncoherent structures, and is thus a category on its own.
+Figure \ref{fig: Examples of bars and spirals} illustrates representative cases of galaxies identified as bars and spirals, each meeting the consensus threshold of four out of six expert votes.